Alizarei2020/Hello-world/README.md

 # Hello-world
-Your mind is the cage and the key..
+Your mind is the Cage and the Key..